PLANNING A FUNERAL AT TRINITY

 CAN WE HAVE THE ASHES INTERRED AT TRINITY?

 Yes.
 We have an indoor columbarium and columbarium garden.
 A niche may be pre-purchased or purchased when planning the funeral.
-Please contact Jan Schneider for details.
+Please contact Angela Henderson for details.

 WHO CAN HAVE A FUNERAL AT TRINITY?